Reap all the benefits of exhibiting in Startup Alley at Disrupt 2021 – TechCrunch

 The timing matters because Startup Alley+ begins in July at TC Early Stage: Marketing and Fundraising — and the cohort attends for free.
 If you want a crack at this opportunity, get your exhibitor pass now.

 The Startup Alley Crawl: Every tech category gets a dedicated, hour-long crawl.
 TechCrunch editors will select several startups from each category and interview the founders live from the Disrupt stage.
-We’ll list the specific times for each on in the agenda closer to the event.
+We’ll list the specific times for each in the agenda closer to the event.

 From Startup Alley to Startup Battlefield: TechCrunch will award two stand-out startups a Startup Battlefield Wild Card.
 Those founders will get to compete in the thrilling Startup Battlefield for a chance to win $100,000.

 Everyone pitches: Every exhibiting startup is eligible for this opportunity.
 You’ll have two minutes to throw your best pitch across the plate and receive feedback from pitch-savvy TechCrunch staff.
 Talk about an opportunity to improve and impress.
-Your pitch session can have long-term benefits — as told to us by Jessica McLean, the Director of Marketing and Communications at Infinite-Compute.
+Your pitch session can have long-term benefits — as told to us by Jessica McLean, the director of Marketing and Communications at Infinite-Compute.

 “Disrupt is a great avenue to network with potential investors.
 It carries a lot of street cred and talking about our CEO’s experience pitching in Startup Alley helps us make those connections and start important conversations.”